tiarayosianti/GWR-Time/README.md

 In spatial analysis, GWR is widely used to model spatial heterogeneity by estimating local regression coefficients for each observation location.
 However, many real-world datasets also include temporal dimensions that influence the dependent variable.
 This project extends the standard GWR by integrating a temporal variable to improve the model's explanatory power.

 ### Key Features:
-- Implementation of GWR with the ability to include temporal variables.
+- Implementation of GWR with the ability to include temporal variables, with time-related feature engineering using the sin/cos method.
 - Optimization of bandwidth for spatial weighting using Cross Validation (CV).
 - Analysis of PM10 concentration across five regions in DKI Jakarta using meteorological variables.
+- Evaluation of model fit and performance metrics using Mean Absolute Error (MAE), Mean Absolute Percentage Error (MAPE), and Root Mean Squared Error (RMSE).

 ## Difference Between This Model and GTWR

 - This Model (GWR with Temporal Variable): Estimates regression coefficients for each location (city), incorporating a temporal variable as an additional independent predictor.
-Coefficients are spatially varying but constant over time for each location.
+Coefficients are spatially varying.
 - GTWR (Geographically and Temporally Weighted Regression): Estimates regression coefficients for each location (city) in each time unit, allowing coefficients to vary across both space and time.
+As a result, GTWR links parameters to specific locations and times, significantly increasing the number of estimated parameters.

 ## Dataset